miketang84/bamboo/doc/myfirstproject.md

 ###Configuring Mongrel2 Web Server
 To have Mongrel2-related sqlite database file, we still need a configuration of Mongrel2 web servers.
-Each sqlite database can contain several servers and each server has many hosts.
+Each sqlite database can contain several servers and each server could have many hosts.
 Each server could be treated as independent process.
 The name of each host is corresponding to the project_name in setting.lua above.
 For detail, you can refer to [Mongrel manual](http://mongrel2.org/static/mongrel2-manual.html).
 Here one typical example is showed in the following:

 	# location of static pages
-	static_blog = Dir( base='sites/blog/', index_file='index.html', default_ctype='text/plain')
+	static_myfirstapp = Dir( base='sites/myfirstapp/', index_file='index.html', default_ctype='text/plain')

 	# corresponding to each Bamboo process
-	handler_blog = Handler(send_spec='tcp://127.0.0.1:10001',
+	handler_myfirstapp = Handler(send_spec='tcp://127.0.0.1:10001',
 		            send_ident='ba06f707-8647-46b9-b7f7-e641d6419909',
 		            recv_spec='tcp://127.0.0.1:10002', recv_ident='')